swize447-spec/n8n-workflows/README.md

 Credentials and API keys are not included in this repository.

-This project is intended for educational and portfolio purposes.
+This project is intended for educational purpose.